signalfx/splunk-otel-java/profiler/README.md

-🚨 The profiler is in beta and its use is currently restricted.
+> :construction: The profiler feature is experimental.

 # About the Java profiler

-The `splunk-otel-java` agent includes an "always-on" profiler that can be enabled with a configuration setting.
+The `splunk-otel-java` agent includes a continuous profiler that can be enabled with a configuration setting.
 This profiler periodically captures the call stack state for all JVM threads and saves these to the Splunk Observability Cloud.
-Users can then view a flamegraph of application call stacks and inspect individual code-level call stacks for relevant traces.
+You can then view a flamegraph of application call stacks and inspect individual code-level call stacks for relevant traces.

-## How?
+## How does the profiler work?

 The profiler leverages the JVM's JDK Flight Recorder (JFR) to perform periodic call stack sampling.
-Every recording period, a new JFR recording file is flushed to disk and then the events are replayed.
+For every recording period, a new JFR recording file is flushed to disk and events are replayed.

 In order to associate `jdk.ThreadDump` events from JFR with OpenTelemetry spans, a custom OpenTelemetry `ContextStorage` implementation is used to emit `otel.ContextAttached`